top of page

 12-18yr

-LOCATION: TADA Stages / POPs Studios 2010 N. Sepulveda Blvd, MB 90266
+Location: TADA Stages / POPs Studios

-*Callbacks are by invitation only.
+**Callbacks are by invitation only.
 Not all cast members will be called back.
 Actors will be emailed specific callback times late Saturday evening after auditions.
 Everyone will be notified if they are being called back or not.
+All registered students will be cast regardless of getting a callback or not.

 WHAT TO BRING & WEAR: